venkat299/loss-landscape-project/README.md

     - metrics (JSON),
     - summaries (JSON),
     - checkpoints.
+- `run_cnn_resnet_example.py`:
+  - Trains a small ConvNet and a residual MLP on the moons dataset.
+  - Runs interpolation and random-slice probes to show that CNN/ResNet architectures can be analyzed with the same landscape utilities.

 - `run_probes_and_reports.py`:
   - Orchestrates all landscape probes and report generation, as described in §2.2.